elastic/e2e-testing/.ci/README.md

 ### SSH into a remote VM

-Once you have created and set up the remote machines with the above instructions, you can SSH into both the stack and the test node machines, simply using the following commads:
+Once you have created and set up the remote machines with the above instructions, you can SSH into both the stack and the test node machines.
+In order to do so, you must be allowed to do so first, and for that, please add your Github username in alphabetical order to [this file](../.ci/ansible/github-ssh-keys), keeping a blank line as file ending.
+For the CI to work, the file including your user must be merged into the project, but for local development you can keep the file in the local state.

+> When submitting the pull request with your user to enable the SSH access, please remember to add the right backport labels (ex. `backport-v8.2.0`) so that you will be able to SSH into the CI machines for all supported maintenance branches.

+To SSH into the machines, please use the following commads:

 ```shell
 export SSH_KEY="PATH_TO_YOUR_SSH_KEY_WITH_ACCESS_TO_AWS"